flokoe/bash-hackers-wiki/docs/syntax/ccmd/c_for.md

-The `((;;))` syntax at the top of the loop is not an ordinary [arithmetic compound command](../../syntax/ccmd/arithmetic_eval.md), but is part of the C-style for-loop\'s own syntax.
+The `((;;))` syntax at the top of the loop is not an ordinary [arithmetic compound command](../../syntax/ccmd/arithmetic_eval.md), but is part of the C-style for-loop's own syntax.
 The three sections separated by semicolons are [arithmetic expression](../../syntax/arith_expr.md) contexts.
 Each time one of the sections is to be evaluated, the section is first processed for: brace, parameter, command, arithmetic, and process